 A cancer care review will usually take place within six months of diagnosis between the person living with cancer and their GP or practice nurse.
 It will be a discussion about experiences so far and sign-posting to further information and support if that is needed.

 Health and Wellbeing Support

 Education about health and wellbeing is crucial in helping people living with cancer to feel well supported throughout the pathway.
 The Northamptonshire Wellbeing Programme provides a number of options for people to access information and support through face-to-face events as well as online.

-While face-to-face options are not currently available in light of the coronavirus pandemic, you can still access information online (see below), speak to your Clinical Nurse Specialist (CNS) or telephone the team at the Cancer Information Centre on (01604) 544211; at Kettering on (01536) 493888 or by e-mail - firstname.lastname@example.org.
+You can access information online (see below), speak to your Clinical Nurse Specialist (CNS) or contact the teams at the Cancer Information Centres at Northampton on (01604) 544211; at Kettering on (01536) 493888 or by e-mail - firstname.lastname@example.org.

 The Northants Cancer Guide: Provides information and support on a range of topics from help with practical needs through to emotional concerns, with links to organisations that may be able to offer help.
 There is also a Cancer Pathway Map setting out further information about how your treatment may progress and gives definitions to some of the medical terminology you may encounter.

 Health and Wellbeing Support: Videos and presentations are available to help you with a range of issues.
 This website is being added to regularly as we increase the number of topics covered.
 This work is being progressed as quickly as possible.